Route Grade Votings

 Total votes cast 165

-8m.
-The left-hand side of the central slab trending right.
-Hard for the short.
-The final break will take runners but by then the difficulties are all but over.
-A Direct Finish is a grade harder.
+The left side of the slab trending right, harder for the short.
+The final break takes runners.
+A direct finish is a grade harder.

 Login to your ROCKFAX account to add your comments - Search for comments.

 This must be about V Diff if you are over 6ft, but its E2 if you are under 5'7"

 Long reach may help you reach the hold below the break, but isn't the next move the crux?
 I don't know as this is where I fell off and will have to wait until the broken bone in my foot has healed !

 Following the discussion in the forums I had a go at this one, as an onsight solo.
 I can't believe this is less than E2 if you are of average (or less than) stature.
 Exciting solo even with the distant cushions!

 Having soloed this three times lately I think it's worth E2 5c if you're below 5'8".